Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Fixed wrong formatting of time fields in entity display helper (#1194).
 * Removed updated date from rss item title.
 * Avoid exception in archive helper when module has just been uninstalled.
+* Improved detection of whether magnific popup is available.
 * For more details see [closed tickets on GitHub](https://github.com/Guite/MostGenerator/issues?q=milestone%3A1.3.2).

 ## ModuleStudio 1.3.1 (May 30, 2018)